 untimely death.
 Let's hope that soon, he'll find some peace and be able to rest at last...and let's hope that the "Little Bastard" is somewhere where it will never

-again do a living soul harm.
+harm a living soul again.
 But considering the car's bloody history, it's

 unlikely that it has claimed its last victim.